 Associate Professor, Family Medicine and Bill Gatton College of Pharmacy

-Having called east Tennessee home for nearly my entire life, I’m frequently accused of trying to convince all of our residents to stay here forever.
-I have tried to leave several times, but keep being drawn home.
-I attended the University of Tennessee and East Tennessee State University for undergrad before obtaining my Doctor of Pharmacy degree from ETSU’s Gatton College of Pharmacy.
-I then completed a Pharmacy Practice residency at the Veterans Affairs TN Valley Healthcare System in Nashville, as well as a residency in Ambulatory Care with emphases in Family Medicine and academia at ETSU..
+Having called East Tennessee home for nearly her entire life, Dr. Highsmith is frequently accused of trying to convince all residents to stay here forever.
+She has tried to leave several times but keeps being drawn home.
+Dr. Highsmith attended the University of Tennessee and East Tennessee State University for her undergraduate degree before obtaining her Doctor of Pharmacy degree from ETSU's Gatton College of Pharmacy.
+She then completed a pharmacy practice residency at the Veterans Affairs TN Valley Healthcare System in Nashville, as well as a residency in ambulatory care with emphasis in family medicine and academia at ETSU.

 Heather Newman M.D.